-Distribution of vaccination rates against COVID-19 in North African countries: Figure 3 displays cumulative vaccination rates from January 2020 to May 2023, totaling 384,851,690 recorded injections across North African countries.
+Figure 2) Distribution of COVID-19 death cases in North African countries rates from January 2020 to May 2023, totaling 384,851,690 recorded injections across North African countries.
 Remarkably, Morocco had the highest vaccination rate among its African counterparts, with 71.22% (27,490,359 individuals) of its population being vaccinated.
-In contrast, Libya and Algeria had the lowest vaccination rates, both vaccinating around 0.5% of their respective populations (200,655 and 170,786 doses administered, respectively).
+In contrast, Libya and Algeria had the lowest vaccination rates,